Kaftan: Algerian kaftan

-The kaftan has been historically documented to have been worn in Algeria in the beginning of the 16th century and the presence of the kaftan in Algeria dates far back to the Rustamid period and is attested during the Zirid period in the 10th century as well as the Zayyanid period.
+The kaftan has been historically documented to have been worn in Algeria in the beginning of the 16th century.
+Its presence in Algeria dates far back to the Rustamid period, and is also attested during the Zirid period in the 10th century as well as the Zayyanid period in the 13th century.
+The latter witnessed an important role of the kaftan in the dress culture of the Zayyanid court.
+The Zayyanid king Abu Hammu Musa II would gift luxurious gold embroidered kaftans to his aides and couriers.
+In the Zayyanid court wealthy women wore gold embroidered jackets that featured a golden braid and wore a short-sleeved embroidered kaftan over it.

 Following the Ottoman tradition, the male kaftan, known as the kaftan of honour, was bestowed by the Ottoman Sultan upon the governors of Algiers who, in turn, bestowed kaftans upon the Beys and members of distinguished families.
 In his Topography and General History of Algiers, Antonio de Sosa described it as a coloured robe made of satin, of damask, of velvet and silk and having a form that reminded him of the priests' cassocks.
 The Dey wore the kaftan with dangling sleeves; the khodjas (secretaries) wore a very long cloth based kaftan, falling to the ankles; the chaouchs (executors of the justice of the dey) were recognized by a green kaftan with sleeves either open or closed, according to their rank.
 The kaftan was also worn by the janissaries in the 17th and part of the 18th century.
 It continued to be worn by male dignitaries well into the 20th century.